Greece: EU’s external border is hardening, attitudes are too - KESQ

 The local police station has retrieved pickup trucks stolen by smugglers in border villages and abandoned near a bus station in the northern Greek port city of Thessaloniki.
 Piles of clothes, dumped by migrants traveling with just a small backpack, are often found near highways in the area.

-Border village residents, Lazaridis says, used to be sympathetic to migrants, many fleeing wars in the Middle East to seek asylum in Europe, but they have grown tired of the nightly disruptions.
+Border village residents, Lazaridis says, used to be sympathetic to migrants, many of whom are fleeing wars in the Middle East to seek asylum in Europe, but they have grown tired of the nightly disruptions.

-Polling data suggests residents of other European Union frontier states, including Poland and the Baltic states, have also become more security conscious as threats like the war in Ukraine draw closer to the bloc’s external borders.
+Polling data suggests residents of other EU frontier states, including Poland and the Baltic nations, have also become more security conscious as threats like Russia’s war in Ukraine draw closer to the bloc’s external borders.

 And a flareup in a spat between Greece and Turkey over maritime boundaries and drilling rights has darkened disputes over migration.